devii-io/starwars_dataset/README.md

 );
 ```

-**NOTE** All postgeSQL is in the postgresSQL file included in this respository
+**NOTE** All PostgreSQL is in the postgresSQL file included in this repository

 2. Place the CSV File: Place the CSV file (`char_starships.csv`) in a directory accessible by the PostgreSQL server.